 - Soak Chandrashoor in coconut milk or water for 3-4 days.

-- Make fine powder of almonds & cashew nuts.
+- Make a fine powder of almonds & cashew nuts.

 - Place a pan on flame and add 1-2 tsp of ghee.